Permafrost/Tundra/readme.md

     # removes all null values from the given IData document
     tundra.document:compact($document)

+    # copies the value associated with the source key to the target key in the given IData document
+    tundra.document:copy($document, $key.source, $key.target)

     # removes the element with the given key from the given IData document
     tundra.document:drop($document, $key)